 Data must be: processed lawfully, fairly and transparently; collected for specific, explicit and legitimate purposes; limited to what is necessary for the purposes for which it is processed; accurate and kept up to date; held securely; only retained for as long as is necessary for the reasons it was collected

 There are also stronger rights for individuals regarding their own data.

 The individual’s rights include: to be informed about how their data is used, to have access to their data, to rectify incorrect information, to have their data erased, to restrict how their data is used, to move their data from one organisation to another, and to object to their data being used at all.

 Truro Nursery School’s Data Protection Officer is Mr Ian Arkell of SchoolPro TLC and our GDPR Coordinator is Mrs Vanessa Jacobs.

 Below are relevant documents to download which support the implementation of the GDPR.
-Please see the our Data Protection Policy June 2018 for further information which can be found under ‘policies’.
+Please see our Data Protection Policy March 21 – 23 for further information which can be found under ‘Key policies’.